selfsryo/blog/README.md

 - This blog can be deployed on [Fly.io](https://fly.io/) using [GitHub Actions](./.github/workflows/fly_deploy.yml).
 - Refer to [this](https://fly.io/docs/hands-on/) for creating an application on Fly.io.
 - Refer to [this](https://fly.io/docs/app-guides/continuous-deployment-with-github-actions/) for issuing `FLY_API_TOKEN`.
 - Thumbnails for this blog are automatically uploaded to a specified AWS S3 bucket.
-After creating your own bucket on AWS S3, obtain the access key of an IAM user with CRUD permissions.
+After creating your own bucket on AWS S3, obtain the access key of an IAM user with CRUD permissions for the bucket.
 - Push this branch to your own GitHub repository.
 (Recommended to make it a private repository.)
 - Set environment variables in the GitHub repository's Secrets:
   - `FLY_API_TOKEN`: The token obtained above.